openebs/website/docs/main/user-guides/data-migration/migration-using-velero/migration-for-distributed-db/distributeddb-restore.md

 kubectl get pods -n cassandra
 ```

 ## Step 8: Verify Cassandra Data and StatefulSet

-### Access a Cassandra pod using cqlsh and check the data
+### Access a Cassandra Pod using cqlsh and Check the Data

 - You can use the following command to access the Cassandra pods.
 This command establishes a connection to the Cassandra database running on pod `cassandra-1`:

 ```
 cqlsh -u <enter-your-user-name> -p <enter-your-password> cassandra-1.cassandra-headless.cassandra.svc.cluster.local 9042
 ```
 - The query results should display the data you backed up from cStor.
-In your output, you're expecting to see the data you backed up.
+In your output, youare expecting to see the data you backed up.

 ```
 cassandra@cqlsh> USE openebs;